Intersection points of planar curves can be computed: Introduction

 Curves (even computable ones) can be much more complicated than the examples shown in Figure~\ref{fig1}.
 Consider, for example, space-filling curves or curves with infinitely many spirals, each of which containing infinitely many sub-spirals etc. infinitely often or curves with ``completely" chaotic behavior.

 This article is a contribution to computable analysis.
 There are various non equivalent definitions of computability in analysis.
+One of these is Markov's constructive analysis \cite{Kus84,Kus99}.
+Theorem~\ref{t2a} is a result in this theory.
 We use "TTE", an approach which is based on ideas from \cite{Grz55,Grz57,Lac55a}.
 In TTE computability on $\{0,1\}^*$ and Cantor space $\{ 0,1\}^\omega$ (the finite and infinite $0$-$1$-sequences) is defined explicitly (e.g. by Turing machines with finite or infinite one-way input and output tapes) and computability on other sets $X$ is induced via representations $\delta \pf \{0,1\}^*\to X$ or $\delta\pf \{ 0,1\}^\omega \to X$ (partial surjective) where finite or infinite $0$-$1$-sequences are interpreted as names and computations are performed on names.
 We consider canonical representations of the real numbers, open subsets, closed subsets, compact subsets and real functions.
 Equivalently any finite alphabet $\Sigma$ (with at least two elements) can be used instead of $\{0,1\}$.
 We assume that the reader is familiar with the basic concepts of TTE.
 Details can be found in \cite{Wei00,BHW08,WG09}.

-Computable curves $\phi$ and $\psi$ have a computable point of intersection \cite{Wei19}.
-In this article we prove the following stronger theorem (\cite[Claim~6]{Wei19}):